Welcome to Bigger Skies Mental Health

 EMDR is effective for individuals who have experienced trauma or have distressing memories that affect their daily lives.
 During your consultation, we’ll help assess whether EMDR or another form of therapy, such as cognitive-behavioral therapy (CBT), would best support your needs.

-To get started, please contact us to schedule an initial consultation.
 Our team will answer any further questions and help you take the first steps toward a personalized mental health plan.